mcmonkeyprojects/Sentinel/README.md

         - Second procedure context (named 'context' by default) is the optional user-input context info.
             - To use this, do: denizen_proc:PROCEDURE_SCRIPT_NAME:SOME_CONTEXT_HERE
         - Determine 'true' or 'false' to indicate whether the entity is a target.
+    - Also check the Denizen meta docs - type `!search sentinel` in `#bot-spam` on the Denizen support Discord.
+- QualityArmory, to allow NPCs to fire QA weapons.

 ### Commands

-- **Informational commands...**
+- **Informational commands:**
     - /sentinel help - Shows help info.
     - /sentinel info - Shows info on the current NPC.
     - /sentinel stats - Shows statistics about the current NPC.
     - /sentinel targets - Shows the targets of the current NPC.
     - /sentinel ignores - Shows the ignore targets of the current NPC.
     - /sentinel avoids - Shows the avoid targets of the current NPC.
-- **Administrative commands...**
+- **Administrative commands:**
     - /sentinel debug - Toggles debug output to console.
     - /sentinel reload - Reloads the configuration file.
-- **NPC control commands...**
+- **NPC control commands:**
     - /sentinel kill - Kills the NPC.
     - /sentinel respawn - Respawns the NPC.
     - /sentinel forgive - Forgives all current targets.
-    - /sentinel guard [PLAYERNAME]/npc:[ID] - Makes the NPC guard a specific player or NPC.
+    - /sentinel guard \[PLAYERNAME\]/npc:\[ID\] - Makes the NPC guard a specific player or NPC.
 Don't specify a player to stop guarding.
-- **NPC targeting commands...**
+- **NPC targeting commands:**
     - /sentinel addtarget TYPE - Adds a target.
     - /sentinel removetarget TYPE - Removes a target.
     - /sentinel addignore TYPE - Ignores a target.
     - /sentinel removeignore TYPE - Allows targeting a target.
     - /sentinel addavoid TYPE - Avoids a target.
     - /sentinel removeavoid TYPE - Stops avoiding a target.
-- **NPC configuration commands...**
+- **NPC configuration commands:**
     - /sentinel avoidrange RANGE - Sets the distance to try to keep from threats.
     - /sentinel range RANGE - Sets the NPC's maximum attack range.
     - /sentinel damage DAMAGE - Sets the NPC's attack damage.
+Set to -1 to automatically calculate from held weapon.
     - /sentinel weapondamage MATERIAL DAMAGE - Sets the NPC's attack damage for a specific weapon material.
     - /sentinel weaponredirect MATERIAL_ONE MATERIAL_TWO  - Sets the NPC to treat material one as though it's material two.
     - /sentinel armor ARMOR - Sets the NPC's armor level.
+Set to -1 to automatically calculate from equipment.
     - /sentinel health HEALTH - Sets the NPC's health level.
-    - /sentinel attackrate RATE ['ranged'] - Changes the rate at which the NPC attacks, in seconds.
+    - /sentinel attackrate RATE \['ranged'\] - Changes the rate at which the NPC attacks, in seconds.
 Either ranged or close modes.
     - /sentinel healrate RATE - Changes the rate at which the NPC heals, in seconds.
     - /sentinel respawntime TIME - Changes the time it takes for the NPC to respawn, in seconds.
+Set to 0 to disable automatic respawn, or -1 to make the NPC autodelete on death.
     - /sentinel chaserange RANGE - Changes the maximum distance an NPC will run before returning to base.
     - /sentinel drops - Changes the drops of the current NPC.
     - /sentinel dropchance ID CHANCE - Changes the chance of a drop.
 Use "/sentinel dropchance" to see the drops list with IDs, then do like "/sentinel dropchance 3 50" (that puts a 50% chance on item with ID 3).
     - /sentinel targettime TIME - Sets the NPC's enemy target time limit in seconds.
     - /sentinel speed SPEED - Sets the NPC's movement speed modifier.
-    - /sentinel guarddistance MINIMUM_DISTANCE [SELECTION_RANGE] - Sets the NPC's minimum guard distance (how far you must go before the NPC moves to keep up) and selection range (how close it will try to get to you).
+    - /sentinel guarddistance MINIMUM_DISTANCE \[SELECTION_RANGE\] - Sets the NPC's minimum guard distance (how far you must go before the NPC moves to keep up) and selection range (how close it will try to get to you).
     - /sentinel spawnpoint - Changes the NPC's spawn point to its current location, or removes it if it's already there.
     - /sentinel greeting GREETING - Sets a greeting message for the NPC to say.
     - /sentinel warning WARNING - Sets a warning message for the NPC to say.
     - /sentinel greetrange RANGE - Sets how far a player can be from an NPC before they are greeted.
     - /sentinel greetrate RATE - Sets how quickly (in seconds) the Sentinel may re-greet any player.
-    - /sentinel accuracy OFFSET - Sets the accuracy of an NPC.
+    - /sentinel accuracy OFFSET - Sets the accuracy of an NPC, as a decimal number value.
     - /sentinel squad SQUAD - Sets the NPC's squad name (null for none).
     - /sentinel reach REACH - Sets the NPC's reach (how far it can punch).
     - /sentinel projectilerange RANGE - Sets the NPC's projectile range (how far it is willing to shoot projectiles).
     - /sentinel avoidreturnpoint - Changes the location the NPC runs to when avoid mode is activated, or removes it if the NPC is already there.
-- **Toggleable NPC configuration commands...**
+- **Toggleable NPC configuration commands:**
-    - /sentinel invincible ['true'/'false'] - Toggles whether the NPC is invincible.
+    - /sentinel invincible \['true'/'false'\] - Toggles whether the NPC is invincible.
-    - /sentinel fightback ['true'/'false'] - Toggles whether the NPC will fight back.
+    - /sentinel fightback \['true'/'false'\] - Toggles whether the NPC will fight back.
-    - /sentinel runaway ['true'/'false'] - Toggles whether the NPC will run away when attacked.
+    - /sentinel runaway \['true'/'false'\] - Toggles whether the NPC will run away when attacked.
-    - /sentinel needammo ['true'/'false'] - Toggles whether the NPC will need ammo.
+    - /sentinel needammo \['true'/'false'\] - Toggles whether the NPC will need ammo.
-    - /sentinel safeshot ['true'/'false'] - Toggles whether the NPC will avoid damaging non-targets.
+    - /sentinel safeshot \['true'/'false'\] - Toggles whether the NPC will avoid damaging non-targets.
-    - /sentinel chaseclose ['true'/'false'] - Toggles whether the NPC will chase while in 'close quarters' fights.
+    - /sentinel chaseclose \['true'/'false'\] - Toggles whether the NPC will chase while in 'close quarters' fights.
-    - /sentinel chaseranged ['true'/'false'] - Toggles whether the NPC will chase while in ranged fights.
+    - /sentinel chaseranged \['true'/'false'\] - Toggles whether the NPC will chase while in ranged fights.
-    - /sentinel enemydrops ['true'/'false'] - Toggles whether enemy mobs of this NPC drop items.
+    - /sentinel enemydrops \['true'/'false'\] - Toggles whether enemy mobs of this NPC drop items.
-    - /sentinel autoswitch ['true'/'false'] - Toggles whether the NPC automatically switches items.
+    - /sentinel autoswitch \['true'/'false'\] - Toggles whether the NPC automatically switches items.
-    - /sentinel realistic ['true'/'false'] - Toggles whether the NPC should use "realistic" targeting logic (don't attack things you can't see).
+    - /sentinel realistic \['true'/'false'\] - Toggles whether the NPC should use "realistic" targeting logic (don't attack things you can't see).

-### Sentry user?

-- Type "/sentinel sentryimport" on a server running both Sentry and Sentinel to instantly transfer all data to Sentinel!
-- Sentinel 1.7.2 is the last version that contained the **Sentry importer**.
-If you need to import old Sentry data, you must use a 1.7.2 build.
-    - You can get that build here: https://ci.citizensnpcs.co/job/Sentinel/201/

 ### Permissions

 - sentinel.basic for the /sentinel command
 - sentinel.admin to edit other player's Sentinel NPCs.
 - sentinel.greet for commands: greeting, warning, greetrange